isomerpages/healthtechsprint-moht/index.md

   if in doubt. :)"
 sections:
   - hero:
-      title: Healthier SG Care Protocols (Showcase)
+      title: HSG Care Protocols Support Tools
-      subtitle: "Note: This site is for a showcase purposes only and not representative of the eventual site."
+      subtitle: This site is for intended audiences only.
       background: /images/a-Healthier-Singapore-scaled.jpg
       dropdown:
         title: Popular Resources